timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 141-MISCELLANEOUS PROCUREMENT PROVISIONS/CHAPTER 141-MISCELLANEOUS PROCUREMENT PROVISIONS.md

   * (4) Releases for past infringement of patents or copyrights or for unauthorized use of technical data or computer software.

+### §2387.
+Contract working dogs: requirement to transfer animals to 341st Training Squadron after service life
+* (a) IN GENERAL.—Each contract entered into by the Secretary of Defense for the provision of a contract working dog shall require, and shall contain a contract term, that the dog be transferred to the 341st Training Squadron and assigned for veterinary screening and care in accordance with section 2583 of this title after the service life of the dog has terminated as described in subsection (b) for reclassification as a military animal and placement for adoption in accordance with such section.

+* (b) SERVICE LIFE.—The service life of a contract working dog has terminated and the dog is available for transfer to the 341st Training Squadron pursuant to a contract under subsection (a) only if the contracting officer concerned has determined that—

+  * (1) the final contractual obligation of the dog preceding such transfer is with the Department of Defense; and

+  * (2) the dog cannot be used by another department or agency of the Federal Government due to age, injury, or performance.

+* (c) CONTRACT WORKING DOG.—In this section, the term "contract working dog" means a dog—

+  * (1) that performs a service for the Department of Defense pursuant to a contract; and

+  * (2) that is trained and kenneled by an entity that provides such a dog pursuant to such a contract.

+### §2388.
+Security clearances for facilities of certain companies
+* (a) AUTHORITY.—If the senior management official of a covered company does not have a security clearance, the Secretary of Defense may grant a security clearance to a facility of such company only if the following criteria are met:

+  * (1) The company has appointed a senior officer, director, or employee of the company who has a security clearance at the level of the security clearance of the facility to act as the senior management official of the company with respect to such facility.

+  * (2) Any senior management official, senior officer, or director of the company who does not have such a security clearance will not have access to any classified information, including with respect to such facility.

+  * (3) The company has certified to the Secretary that the senior officer, director, or employee appointed under paragraph (1) has the authority to act on behalf of the company with respect to such facility independent of any senior management official, senior officer, or director described in paragraph (2).

+  * (4) The facility meets all of the requirements to be granted a security clearance other than any requirement relating to the senior management official of the company having an appropriate security clearance.

+* (b) COVERED COMPANY.—In this section, the term "covered company" means a company that has entered into a contract or agreement with the Department of Defense, assists the Department, or requires a facility to process classified information.

 ### §2389.
 Ensuring safety regarding insensitive munitions
 * The Secretary of Defense shall ensure, to the extent practicable, that insensitive munitions under development or procurement are safe throughout development and fielding when subject to unplanned stimuli.